DuckyMomo20012/traffic-sign-detection/README.md

 - Go to tab `HOME`, click `Run model`.

   > NOTE: If you don't see any detection, check in folder `app/public/model`
   > whether it has file `best.pt`.
-Then you have to copy the sample model file
+If not, then you have to copy the sample
-  > from `yolo/sample/best.pt` to `app/public/model/` manually.
+  > model file from `yolo/best.pt` to `app/public/model/` manually.

 - Traffic signs detectable by the model: